alexn11/stable-diffusion-image-archive-lob/notes.md

 # ideas

+- latents shape is rather small might be worth using this as a key; add it to the key mayeb?

 - the only way to ensure reproducibility is to create the pipe from scratch every time an image is generated

 - use a small resolution model